electron-elements/send-feedback/docs/reporters.md

 # reporters
-Reporter are the way the actual feedback is sent.
-It only called if the input is valid.
+The reporter of the send-feedback element is the way the actual feedback is sent.
+It is only called if the input is valid, after validating all the fields.

 ## Default reporters